Muizz-CS/ABDKIE25146_PTO2503_GroupA_CheOvermeyer_AbdukMuizzKiewitz_SDF01/README.md

 ##  Learning Goals

-- 🚀 Get comfortable using Git and GitHub
+- Get comfortable using Git and GitHub
-- 🎨 Learn HTML, CSS, and JavaScript
+- Learn HTML, CSS, and JavaScript
-- 💡 Build real-world projects and collaborate with others
+- Build real-world projects and collaborate with others
+- Build an e-commerce website for aftermarket wheels and tires.

 ---